 SUMMARY

-Students can be withdrawn from classes during the add/drop timeframe without fee or grade penalties for non-attendance, inability to demonstrate compliance with published course requisites and/or co-requisites, or for having an outstanding balance.
+Students can be withdrawn from classes during the add/drop timeframe without fee or grade penalties for non-attendance, inability to demonstrate compliance with published course requisites and/or co-requisites, or an outstanding balance.
 Instructors must notify the Registrar of any students who do not attend within the add/drop timeframe so that they can be withdrawn from the course as part of CCC’s compliance with Federal and State financial aid regulations.
-Students may also be withdrawn at any time in the term for CARE Team, Title IX, or disciplinary action.
+Students may also be withdrawn at any time in the term for CARE (Coordinates, Assesses, Responds, and Engages) Team, Title IX, or disciplinary action.

 STANDARD

-Instructors or administrators may request a student be withdrawn if one or more of the following conditions must occur:
+Instructors or administrators may request that a student be withdrawn if one or more of the following conditions occur:

-Student does not engage in academic related activities in class within the add/drop period and did not notify the instructor of the absence.
+Student does not engage in academic-related activities (eg submitting assignments, participating in online forums) in class within the add/drop period and did not notify the instructor of the absence or did not adhere to listed attendance or administrative withdrawal policy listed in the syllabus.

 Student is unable to demonstrate fulfillment of the class prerequisite requirement that is stated in the catalog.